โฐ Minimum Connection Times

 ๐ข Terminal Information

 Batesville Regional Airport (BVX), also identified by its ICAO code KBVX, is a city-owned public-use airport located approximately three nautical miles south of Batesville in Independence County, Arkansas.
 As a key general aviation hub for the region, the airport spans an area of 398 acres and serves as a gateway to the scenic White River region and the surrounding Ozark Mountains.
-The facility features two well-maintained asphalt runways: the primary runway 8/26, which measures 6,002 feet in length, and the secondary runway 18/36 at 2,804 feet, accommodating a wide variety of private and charter aircraft.
+This airport operates at 465 feet above sea level and features two well-maintained asphalt runways: the primary lighted runway 8/26, which measures 6,002 feet in length, and the secondary runway 18/36 at 2,804 feet, accommodating a wide variety of private and charter aircraft since beginning operations on December 1, 1944.

 The terminal facilities at Batesville Regional Airport are designed to provide a comfortable and efficient experience for general aviation pilots and passengers.
 The airport features a modern passenger terminal and lounge area, which are noted for being exceptionally well-maintained.
 The airport provides comprehensive Fixed-Base Operator (FBO) services, including 24-hour self-service 100LL aviation fuel, aircraft parking, and GPU/power cart services.
 While the airport does not have extensive commercial retail shops, it offers a welcoming atmosphere with a focus on high-quality service for the regional aviation community.
 Flight training and aircraft interior services are also available on-site, making BVX a full-service general aviation destination.